10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 One of the more serious incidents involving a Bumbo seat was baby Dylan Lamm.

 Buckling up a child in a car is important.
-Unfortunately some parents do not strictly adhere to such practice at home.
+Unfortunately, some parents do not strictly adhere to such practices at home.
 A study found that about 24 children a day are treated in U.S. emergency rooms for high chair-related injuries.

 baby-boy-standing-high-chair